fwg001/fwg001.github.io/_posts/2024-04-19-leadership-summit.markdown

     - Use tech requirements
     - Make the DS a required part of design workflows
 - Make it “everyone’s baby”
-    - If only the DS team cares, it wont get far, everyone needs to care about the DS’ success
+    - If only the DS team cares, it won't get far, everyone needs to care about the DS’ success
 - Don’t be a jerk
-    - The change required for DS can be slow and requires patience in working with with people and their timelines
+    - The change required for DS can be slow and requires patience in working with people and their timelines
     - Be friendly and light-hearted in your interactions, have a larger perspective
 - Always be selling
     - Having a major in DS requires a minor in Sales
     - People naturally diverge and disorganize so maintaining progress requires ongoing selling
     - Inject advocacy into all your processes
 - What is beautiful is usable
-    - Our natural bias draws us to consider appealing looking things as more effective and higher quality, even if they don’t need to be beautiful to function best
+    - Our natural bias draws us to consider appealing-looking things as more effective and higher quality, even if they don’t need to be beautiful to function best
     - Make your DS look good (docs, patterns, comms, etc), making sure it has substance as well
 - Facts matter
     - Measure adoption in design and engineering